-The Maghreb, literally meaning 'the west', is a term used to define the area that constitutes present day Mauritania, Morocco, Algeria, Tunisia and Libya.
+The Maghreb, literally meaning 'the west', is a term used to define the region that constitutes present day Mauritania, Morocco, Algeria, Tunisia and Libya.

-When, some 10,000 years ago the Sahara region dried up, the Maghreb area was
+When, some 10,000 years ago the Sahara region dried up, the Maghreb region was

 effectively cut off from the sub-Sahara and looked to the Mediterranean for

 its outside contacts with most inhabited locations running along the Mediterranean

 and Atlantic coastlines.

 By 1150 BCE the Phoenicians, a powerful seafaring and trading

 people initially from the Syrian coast, inhabited the coast of

 Morocco and over the next few centuries completed their rule